syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/DataBinding.md

             <br/>
         </td>
         <td>
             It is used to categorize the items based on a specific field.
-The value mapped to this field must be able tp group the popup items.
+The value mapped to this field must be able to group the popup items.
             <br/>
         </td>
     </tr>